IbrahimAlj/JM-Comfort/README.md

 ### ERD diagram
 <img src="client/public/Senior_Project_MD_ERD.png" alt="ERD diagram" width="500" />

- To summarize the ERD a little, the only login we require is for the admin, and the admin is only ever needed to update or change pictures and some descriptions if its ever needed.
+ To summarize the ERD breifly, the only login required is for the admin, and the admin is only ever needed to update pictures and some descriptions.

 ## 📅 Project Timeline